 1. Look at the dust bag

 Not every pre-loved Furla bag will come with a dust bag.
 If it does come with one, you want to look closely at it.
-Given Furla’s Italian craftsmanship, their dust bags are high-quality and designed to last.
+Due to their Italian craftsmanship, Furla’s high-quality dust bags are designed to last.

 The dust bag should be correctly sized to fit the bag and be a soft material that feels premium.
 The Furla logo will feature on the dust bag in black font with capital letters.